 Pesticide and Fertilizer Use Policy

-Three Rivers Park District will utilize pesticides and fertilizers in a manner that provides maximum protection for its natural resources.
-All practices and procedures associated with the procurement, handling, application, and storage of fertilizers and pesticides will reflect environmentally sound principles and comply with Park District regulations and State and Federal laws.
+Three Rivers Park District utilizes pesticides and fertilizers in a manner that provides maximum protection for the natural resources.
+All practices and procedures associated with the procurement, handling, application, and storage of fertilizers and pesticides reflect environmentally sound principles and comply with Park District regulations as well as State and Federal laws.

-Park employee and park user safety will be inherent in all activities related to fertilizer and pesticide use and an effective monitoring and evaluation program will be a component of all applications.
+Park visitor and employee safety is essential in all activities related to fertilizer and pesticide use.
+An effective monitoring and evaluation program is a component of all applications.

 The following policy objectives enable Three Rivers Park District to manage a pesticide and fertilizer use program which meets all of its stated goals.